Daredevil: Born Again season 1: Main

 A former reporter and Murdock's friend and partner at the Nelson, Murdock & Page law firm.
 Because it had been years since she last played the character in Daredevil (2015–2018), Woll was concerned about her performance feeling like an impression of herself.
 However, she found her return to be natural given the rapport she has with Cox and Elden Henson.
+Page was not originally planned to be included in the series and was only added after it underwent a creative overhaul.
+Showrunner Dario Scardapane said the character was not in the season as much as he would have liked and would have a larger role in future seasons.